pythonghana/pyconghana2018/README.md

   2. Create second folder in the root or main folder called PyConGhana and clone (git clone url) the project into that folder.

-  2. Open the command prompt and navigate the project folder
+  2. Open the command prompt and navigate the project folder (PyCon Ghana)

   3. virtualenv PyConGhana-env   # Create a virtual environment for the project with it's own packages.